Vshpak3/passes/README.md

 ### OpenAPI

-This should be run whenever you update a controller:
+This must be run whenever you update a controller:
 ```bash
 # regenerates openapi client
 ./bin/generate-api-client.sh